ast0414/semit/docs/index.md

 | Kannada | <img src="{{ site.baseurl }}/assets/images/input_2.gif" width="320" height="320" /> | <img src="{{ site.baseurl }}/assets/images/recon_2_2.gif" width="320" height="320" /> | <img src="{{ site.baseurl }}/assets/images/trans_2_1.gif" width="320" height="320" /> |

 ### Classification Performance

+We obtained 5 different accuracy values for each of our datasets.

+The Fowlkes-Mallows score is another evaluation metric that we used to show how well our model performed.
+It shows the similarity among the clusters that are obtained after multiple clustering algorithms have been run on them.

 |        |           |
 |:-:|:-:|:-:|